-8.1 General requirements.
-Licensees that conduct raffles shall comply with the following:

-8.1.1 Selling tickets

-- (a) Except as provided in Rule 8.1.1(e), only members of the licensee may sell tickets for entry into a raffle drawing.
-Members must not receive remuneration for selling raffle tickets and must not sell raffle tickets while they are receiving compensation for performing regular duties for the licensee. - (b) A licensee must sell tickets for entry in a raffle drawing at a stated price, and each ticket must constitute a separate and equal chance to win. - (c) A licensee must provide any conditions that may affect the stated price of a raffle ticket to the public before the sale of the first raffle ticket.
-If any of the following apply, then the licensee must provide the information to the ticket purchaser at the time of sale: - The date(s) that the price of an individual ticket or group of tickets may increase or decrease; - (2) Any discounted price that is based on the purchase of a minimum number of tickets; and - (3) The method of determining the number of tickets at a set price, such as in a stretch raffle. - (d) A licensee may sell raffle tickets at bingo occasions if: - (1) The proceeds from raffle ticket sales are recorded separately from bingo sales; and - (2) Purchase of a raffle ticket is not conditioned on the purchase of bingo cards or faces, pull tabs, or payment of an admission fee to play bingo. - (e) Licensees may contract with a call fulfillment center to process raffle ticket orders if: - The call fulfillment center only receives incoming calls from ticket-purchasers and processes ticket-purchaser information;
+- 8.1 General requirements.
+Licensees that conduct raffles shall comply with the following: - 8.1.1 Selling Tickets. - (a) Except as provided in Rule 8.1.1(e), only members of the licensee may sell tickets for entry into a raffle drawing.
+Members may not receive remuneration for selling raffle tickets, and may not sell raffle tickets while they are receiving compensation for performing regular duties for the licensee. - (b) A licensee must sell tickets for entry in a raffle drawing at a stated price, and each ticket must constitute a separate and equal chance to win. - (c) A licensee must provide any conditions that may affect the stated price of a raffle ticket to the public prior to the sale of the first raffle ticket.
+If any of the following apply, then the licensee must provide the information to the ticket purchaser at the time of sale:

-- (2) The call fulfillment center does not process payments for raffle tickets and does not make outgoing calls to solicit purchases or encourage incoming callers to purchase additional raffle tickets; and - (3) The licensee submits a form prescribed by the Secretary of State that contains details of the agreement between the licensee and the call fulfillment center before the sale of raffle tickets through the call fulfillment center. - 8.1.2 Format of tickets.
+- (1) The date or dates that the price of an individual ticket or group of tickets may increase or decrease. - (2) Any discounted price that is based on the purchase of a minimum number of tickets. - (3) The method of determining the number of tickets at a set price, such as in a stretch raffle. - (d) A licensee may sell raffle tickets at bingo occasions if: - (1) The proceeds from raffle ticket sales are recorded separately from bingo sales; and - (2) Purchase of a raffle ticket is not conditioned on the purchase of bingo cards or faces, pull tabs, or payment of an admission fee to play bingo. - (e) Licensees may contract with a call fulfillment center to process raffle ticket orders if: - (1) The call fulfillment center only receives incoming calls from ticket-purchasers and process ticket-purchaser information; - (2) The call fulfillment center does not process payments for raffle tickets and does not make outgoing calls to solicit purchases or encourage incoming callers to purchase additional raffle tickets; and - (3) The licensee submits a form prescribed by the Secretary of State that contains details of the agreement between the licensee and the call fulfillment center prior to the sale of raffle tickets through the call fulfillment center. - 8.1.2 Format of tickets.
 All tickets must be discrete from every other ticket sold and may be identified by symbols, numbers, color, design or combination thereof. - 8.1.3 Ownership of prizes.
-The licensee must fully own merchandise offered as a raffle prize except as provided in Rule 8.2.
-The raffle prize must be free of debt, lien and encumbrance before the sale of raffle tickets. - 8.1.4 If the total retail value of the raffle prize or prizes in a single raffle exceeds\$1,000, a licensee must satisfy the following requirements:
+The licensee must fully own merchandise offered as a raffle prize except as provided in Rules 8.2, 8.3, and 8.4.
+The raffle prize must be free of debt, lien and encumbrance prior to the sale of raffle tickets. - 8.1.4 Prizes exceeding \$1,000 in value.
+If the total retail value of the raffle prize or prizes to be won in a single raffle exceeds \$1,000, a licensee must: - (a) Print a paper ticket stating the bingo-raffle license number and the name of the licensee, exactly as it appears on its license, together with the date, time and place of the drawing, the cost of the ticket, an adequate description of the major prize or prizes offered, the date or dates, if any,